dr-leo/pandaSDMX/doc/usage.rst

     len(cs0)
     # Print ID's of categories
     list(cs0.keys())
-    # English name of this category
+    # English name of category '07'
     cs0['07'].name.en

 Extracting the dataflows in a particular category